csirt-cz/intelmq/intelmq/bots/outputs/mail/README.md

 "alternative_mails": "", # (OPTIONAL) empty string or or path to csv in the form original@email.com,alternative@email.com "bcc": [], # (OPTIONAL) the list of e-mails to be put in the bcc field for every mail "email_from": "", # sender's e-mail
-"gpgkey": "key fingerprint", # (OPTIONAL) fingerprint of a GPG key stored in ~/.gnupg keyring folder "gpgpass": "password", # (OPTIONAL) password for the GPG key "mail_template": "", # file containing the body of the mail "ignore_older_than_days": 0, # (OPTIONAL) 1..n skip all events with time.observation older than 1..n day; 0 disabled (allow all)
+"gpg_key": "key fingerprint", # (OPTIONAL) fingerprint of a GPG key stored in ~/.gnupg keyring folder "gpg_pass": "password", # (OPTIONAL) password for the GPG key "mail_template": "", # file containing the body of the mail "ignore_older_than_days": 0, # (OPTIONAL) 1..n skip all events with time.observation older than 1..n day; 0 disabled (allow all)
 "limit_results": 10, # (OPTIONAL) intended as a debugging option, allows loading just first N e-mails from the queue